 Acid reflux, heartburn and GERD are usually treated with perscriptions or over-the-counter drugs to lower pain.
 Sometimes these are used when symptoms are already beginning to flare up, while in other cases they are taken daily to prevent symptoms.

-Acid reflux/GERD drugs have been found to contribute to symptoms like: poor digestion, irritable bowel syndrome (IBS), depression, anemia and fatigue.
+In fact, acid reflux/GERD drugs have been found to contribute to symptoms like: poor digestion, irritable bowel syndrome (IBS), depression, anemia and fatigue.
 Long-term use of gastric acid suppression, like proton pump inhibitors (PPIs) or antacid medications, are even associated with an increased risk of C. difficile infections.
 As a result, serious problems that can develop include diarrhea, inflamed intestines and bleeding ulcers.
 (6) Patients who are at the greatest risk for side effects from PPIs include the elderly, those with certain chronic medical conditions, and those taking broad spectrum antibiotics.
 In fact, the FDA has warned patients taking these drugs that they should immediately contact their healthcare professional and seek care if they develop diarrhea that does not improve.

 The Acid Reflux Diet